Again (Alice in Chains song): Release and reception

 "Again" made its radio debut in February 1996, and peaked at No. 8 on the Billboard Mainstream Rock Tracks chart in the week of July 6, 1996.
 It also peaked at No. 36 on the Billboard Modern Rock Tracks chart.
 The retail CD-single was only released in Japan on February 21, 1997, one year after it debuted in the United States.

 The song was nominated for the Grammy Award for Best Hard Rock Performance in 1997.

 In the liner notes of 1999's Music Bank box set collection, guitarist Jerry Cantrell said of the song:

 This guy, Praga Kahn, did three different mixes.
 One I didn't like, the second one (Trip hop Mix) had horns and strings without too many guitars or drums, which I kinda liked.
 Then there was [the "Tattoo of Pain Mix"], which was cool too.
 We put a couple out as "B" sides in Europe.
 Personally, I never got used to the idea that you had to give some places extra songs and not others, it should be the same for everybody as far as I'm concerned.

 Music video

-The music video for "Again" was released in March 1996, and was directed by George Vale.
+The music video for "Again" was released in March 1996, and was directed by George Vale and co-directed by Layne Staley.
 The video was nominated for Best Hard Rock Video at the 1996 MTV Video Music Awards.

 The video is available on the home video release Music Bank: The Videos, and is the final Alice in Chains music video that Layne Staley filmed with the band (the "Get Born Again" music video released in 1999 featured only archived footage of the singer).